 A sweet Italian trio bring gelati, pasta and Melbourne's first wood-roasted coffee to High Street

-It may be winter, but along with some of the best and freshest gelati this city has ever seen, this new house of iced treats also serves boards laden with Italian cheeses, a couple of hot dishes – whatever chef Alesandro Spicchia has cooked for staff lunch – and Melbourne’s first coffee blend fired in a wood-fuelled roaster.
+Along with some of the best and freshest gelati this city has ever seen, this house of iced treats also serves boards laden with Italian cheeses, a couple of hot dishes – whatever chef Alesandro Spicchia has cooked for staff lunch – and Melbourne’s first coffee blend fired in a wood-fuelled roaster.
 It’s the perfect opposite-the-Westgarth-Cinema storm, and we only hope Carl Fodera and third generation Italian gelato chef Marco Enea are prepared for the flogging to come.
 There’s a nice backstory to the collaboration.
 Fodera travelled to Italy for research and was rejected by all until he met Enea’s family.
 At the time, Enea was in Melbourne, about to head home from lack of work.
 A knowledge-for-partnership deal was struck and deliciousness ensued.

 Enea’s gelato is more Gelateria Primavera than the sweeter stuff you get at Messina, and giving both scoop shops a run for their money.
 It strikes that delicate balance between soft, fluffy and stretchy that you only get from stuff pulled fresh off the churn.
 They’re no one-base wonders either.
 Enea builds each recipe from scratch to account for sugar variations.
 The chocolate and rosemary is a bitter-sweet and herbal revelation – like cocoa spiked with Fernet Branca.
 As is defiantly savoury dark roasted hazelnut.
 It’s all locally sourced stuff.
 Apple sorbetti is all Gippsland Pink Ladies with just enough sugar added to give it some stretch.
 You’re up for $5.80 for a small serve, paddled into insulated glass cups, or $6.80 for a cone.
 Or pull up a solid wooden block and you can get them to load a scoop onto a warmed wedge of sugar dusted apple cake.